JTorKag/yggdrasil/README.md

 6. **Backup & Recovery**: Game states are backed up before each turn with rollback capability
 7. **Notifications**: Discord alerts keep players informed of game progress and deadlines

-This was born from both a technical challenge ("can I automate this complex workflow?") and a practical need to solve the pain points of hosting Dominions 6 games on Discord servers.
+This was born from both a technical challenge and a practical need for hosting Dominions 6 games on Discord servers.
 Built from the ground up to be community-deployable, allowing anyone to spin up their own automated hosting service.

 **Note**: While functional and actively used, this system is still evolving.
 Deploy at your own discretion and feel free to reach out for help with setup or troubleshooting.